sekogan/environment/linux/fedora.md

 ## Advanced Terminal

-Install terminator (`sudo dnf install terminator`).
+Optionally install terminator (`sudo dnf install terminator`).
 Then start it and go to Preferences:

 - Profiles -> default -> General:
-    - font = Monospace Regular 15?
-(14 on desktop)
+    - font = Monospace Regular 15 (14 on desktop)
-    - copy on selection -> on
+    - copy on selection = on

 Run `ibus-setup`, go to Emoji and delete keyboard shortcuts.